Fariusz/RESTful-Spring-Boot-app/README.md

    ```

 <br><br>
-4. Run web browser and go to:
+Then run web browser and go to:

    ```bash
    http://localhost:8080/ + endpoint